Topology Discovery for Linear Wireless Networks with Application to Train Backbone Inauguration: Introduction

 We conclude this section with a remark on related work.
 Studies on wireless network topology discovery include \cite{Zeng}-\cite{MZhang} and references therein.
 In them, the key underlying assumption is that two nodes are considered to be neighbors if they are within their respective transmission ranges such that it is possible to establish a direct link between them.
 The topology discovery protocol hence aims at identifying connectivity, or reachability, properties of the network.
 This is typically done either by checking if a hello message is successfully received \cite{Zeng}-\cite{LiuX} or by measuring received signal strengths \cite{IJawhar}-\cite{MZhang}.
 The design of specific topology discovery algorithms has been conducted in the context of different protocols such as IEEE 802.11, e.g., \cite{Hermann}, or ZigBee \cite{HXie}.
+Note that unlike the works in \cite{B-ning-1} and \cite{B-ning-2}, wherein the inter-train and train-ground communication problems are addressed, this paper focuses on the problem of initializing the network for intra-train communication.

 The topology discovery schemes that are available in the literature do not solve the problem of interest for the train backbone.
 The key distinguishing feature is that, in classical topology discovery, as discussed, a node is considered to be a neighbor as long as it is reached with a significantly large power.
 This goal is completely different from the requirements of train backbone inauguration, in which instead a neighbor is defined by its physical location and not by the strength of the received power.
 To see the difference, note that each backbone node has only two neighbors, one that should be specified as left-neighbor and one as right-neighbor.
 In contrast, a classical topology discovery scheme may identify an arbitrary number of neighbors that happen to receive the transmitted signal with sufficient power without consideration of their physical location.
 The approach proposed in this paper is meant to address the errors that can arise with conventional topology discovery schemes whereby physical neighbors may be incorrectly detected due to the fact that they receive a signal with sufficient strength.